What is Kashmiri Chilli powder and why is it better than other chillies?

 • Use whole chillies to temper in warm oil with other whole spices.

-• You can break or chop the chillies and sprinkle to stir-fries and curries.
+• You can break or chop the chillies and sprinkle on to stir-fries and curries.

 Uses of kashimiri chilli powder